-Jeremy Hibbert-Garibaldi, Founder and CEO of Collectiv Food, talks to Lilian Poilpot, Senior Partner at Erevena, about how an innovative approach to sourcing food is good for restaurants and their customers, good for the producers, and good for the environment.
+Jeremy Hibbert-Garibaldi, Founder and CEO of Collectiv Food, talks to Lilian Poilpot, Partner at Erevena, about how an innovative approach to sourcing food is good for restaurants and their customers, good for the producers, and good for the environment.

 Jeremy began his career in law with an internship in New York, gaining his first experience of white-collar crime.
 He then worked as a forensic accountant for Big 4 accounting firm Deloitte where he saw at first hand the impact of corruption and fraud in food supply chains.
 These experiences ignited a passion in Jeremy that has seen him launch a unique supply chain model that is transforming the journey from farm to fork.

 Tell us a bit about Collectiv Food and how it came about?

 My early career experiences revealed just how much bad practice there was in food supply chains.
 I became passionate about the need for making these supply chains more transparent, direct and fair.
 This led to me giving up forensic accounting to launch Collectiv Food.
 We source directly from producers, cutting out the middleman, to connect them with restaurants and other professional kitchens in London.
 Our business model is built on transparency at every stage.

 What need in the market does Collectiv Food meet?

 Consumers increasingly want to know where their food is coming from.
 Until Collectiv Food came into being, however, restaurants often struggled to give their customers this information.
 Food was re-labelled and repackaged by wholesalers and distributors, often delivered with no provenance.
 For the producers selling via these middlemen, this often meant their brand was lost and they had no direct link with where their product ultimately ended up.
 With no other route into the capital, they had little choice but to accept this model.

 What is driving your growth?